 After you go through Chapter 13 proceedings and your plan is approved, it’s time to focus on repaying your debt under the new structure.
 Unfortunately, the bankruptcy will be listed on your credit history for up to 7 years; however, during and after the 7 years, you have the opportunity to rebuild your credit by satisfying your debt and making your payments on time.
 There might be little troubles when you are initially trying to secure loans, but your credit score and history will improve after you complete your bankruptcy plan which usually is 3-5 years and you show how responsible you are over time.

-What Are Other Options to Consid
+What Are Other Options to Consider Besides Bankruptcy?

 One of the viable options to assist you with your debt is bankruptcy; there are however, other options you can consider before filing for bankruptcy, such as:

 - Debt settlement